brightway-lca/brightway2/docs/advanced-installation.rst

 .. code-block:: bash

-   conda install wheel && conda update pip wheel setuptools && conda install numpy ipython ipython-notebook jupyter scipy flask lxml requests nose docopt whoosh psutil xlsxwriter xlrd unidecode
+   conda install wheel && conda update pip wheel setuptools && conda install numpy ipython ipython-notebook jupyter matplotlib scipy flask lxml requests nose docopt whoosh psutil xlsxwriter xlrd unidecode

 6a.
 If you are on Windows, you also need to do: